rbi-mtm/ams/day1/README_handson.md

 1. Create the diamond structure in the conventional (cubic) cell, as given above.
 Verify the output structure by visualization.

 ## Part B: computing the lattice constant of Si<a id="sec-2-2"></a>

+The files for the exercise are located in directory `ams/day1/si_lattice_const/`.

 We can compute the lattice constant of a crystal, by finding the value of `a0` which minimizes the total energy of the cell.
 In this exercise, we do the task manually, meaning we explicitly select some values of `a0`, generate the structure with given `a0`, compute the corresponding energy, and plot the curve.
 The curve can then be fitted with a polynomial to find the exact value of `a0` at the minimum.